 Take Your Seat Campaign: Setting the Stage for the Future of the Performing Arts on Campus

 Warren Wilson College recently unveiled new improvements to Kittredge Theatre – the home of performing arts on campus.
 This “Act I” was made possible with the generous support of Kaman Foundation and Bill Kaman, and avid supporter and participant of Warren Wilson College’s Swannanoa Gathering.

 “Act II” is about to begin.
 Please- Take Your Seat!
-By naming a seat in the Kittredge Theatre, you will support the next phase of the renovations to the Kittredge Theatre, Music Wing, and the larger Kittredge Community Arts Center.
+By naming a seat in the Kittredge Theater, you will support the next phase of the renovations to the Kittredge Theatre, Music Wing, and the larger Kittredge Community Arts Center.

-New academic building gets greenlight from Board of Trustees
+New Academic Building gets Greenlight from Board of Trustees

 The Warren Wilson College Board of Trustees has approved plans to build a new academic building at the site where Carson Hall once stood.